Packages

 Resolved directions for both leaf and container nodes, only visible after a node is bound (since higher-level specifications like Input and Output can override directions).

-2. sealed abstract class Aggregate extends Data
+2. sealed trait Aggregate extends Data

 An abstract class for data types that solely consist of (are an aggregate of) other Data objects.